mas-bandwidth/reliable/README.md

 # Introduction

-**reliable** is a simple packet acknowlegement system for UDP protocols.
+**reliable** is a simple packet acknowledgement system for UDP protocols.

 It has the following features: